-We run a series of events to bring together early career researchers in the built environment and infrastructure sectors.
-These help to enhance their professional skills and develop their expertise in maximising the impact of their research.
+We ran a series of events to bring together early career researchers in the built environment and infrastructure sectors.
+These helped to enhance their professional skills and develop their expertise in maximising the impact of their research.

 Showcasing research to promote impact

 Sir Mark Walport, head of the new UKRI, has stated that success will be measured through the impact research delivers.
 As researchers, this means you will be called upon to deliver your results to non-academic audiences, in addition to academic papers.
 Our workshop discussed what impact really is, and how to achieve it throughout the duration of your research.

 Pete is a Knowledge Exchange Research Fellow based at UKCIP, University of Oxford, where he is responsible for developing and supporting knowledge exchange opportunities with external stakeholders.
 Pete’s academic and professional career combines both climate change and education, providing him with expertise in adaptation and climate change impacts, and the skills to communicate the practical implications of research to a wide range of audiences